-As we celebrate LGBT Pride Month, we cannot forget the Black queer people who fought for our freedom.
-From Marsha P. Johnson to Bayard Rustin, these are freedom fighters who boldly faced the intersections of race, gender and sexuality.
+As we celebrate National Coming Out Day, we cannot forget the Black queer people who fought for our freedom.
+From Marsha P. Johnson to Bayard Rustin, these are revolutionaries who boldly faced the intersections of race, gender and sexuality.

 1. Bayard Rustin

 Without Rustin, there would not have been the 1963 March on Washington.
-He was the chief architect and Dr. King right-hand man.
+He was the chief architect and Dr. King’s right-hand man.

 2. James BaldwinSource:Getty

-James Balwin was at the forefront of racial discussions during the civil rights movement.
-He is a pioneer and his worked as often sourced as inspiration for many of our activists today.
+James Balwin was at the forefront of racial discussions during the Civil Rights movement.
+He is a pioneer and his work is often sourced as inspiration for many of our activists today.

 3. Audre Lorde